cmbrose/github-projects-powershell/README.md

 `[string] $name`: The name (display text) of the `Label`

 `[string] $color`: The hex code color of the `Label` background

+#### Module Functions

+`[Label] Add-NewLabelToRepo -repoId $repoId -name $name -color $color`: creates a new label with the given `name` and `color` (a hex color, e.g. `1d76db`) in the specified repository.
+Note: `repoId` is the GraphQL id, not the number.
+Returns the created `Label`.
+Will throw if a label with `name` already exists.

+`[void] Remove-LabelFromRepo -labelId $labelId`: permanently deletes the label with the given GraphQL id from the repo it exists in.
+Note: the `labelId` is a global id, so the repo itself does not need to be provided.

 ## Projects